johnfgibson/math527/docs/advice.md

 To learn and prepare yourself for life (much of the same!)
    * Be careful and organized.
    * Train yourself to focus, think hard, and push out distractions.
    * Learn to recognize when you're puzzled about something, and then to do something about it.
 Framing a question is a good start.
-Be specific.
+Craft your question with care.
    * Take some advanced humanities classes.
 They'll challenge you in unexpected ways and teach you to think critically and express yourself clearly.